 How to reach Lake Prags

 All year round, nature lovers from near and far come to Prags in order to see the picturesque lake and to hike in the surrounding area.
-To protect the nature idyll – part of UNESCO World Natural Heritage – and to make the arrival easier to visitors, traffic is limited in Prags during the summer months.
+To protect the nature idyll – part of UNESCO World Natural Heritage – and to make the arrival easier to visitors, traffic is limited in Prags during the summer months from 10 July to 10 September.

 Access with means of public transport